BloomBooks/BloomReader-Lite/packages/web/README.md

 You can use [MockBackend.ts](https://github.com/BloomBooks/BloomReader-Lite/blob/master/packages/web/src/api/MockBackend.ts) to fake backend responses for development purposes.
 I recommend manually copying any mock books you need for development into ./mock-data/Books/

+## Styling

+The current thought is to make the design more or less consistent with the look of the original Android app (i.e., rely on Material UI).
+Since we're going to be on both mobile + desktop platforms, and this is a web-technology based app, and it will be hosting BloomLibrary as a substantial part of the app anyway, we're planning to rely on Material-ish designs rather than try to emulate native look and feel on mobile

 ## Boilerplate info from Vite (React + TS + Vite) template

 ### React + TypeScript + Vite